 The different sections of this article have been assembled into the following table of contents.

-Why are they produced?
+Why do they occur?

 The manifestation will depend on the type of disease and the organs that are affected, although there may be variations even in cases with the same disease.

-The characteristic symptom of an autoimmune disease is inflammation.
-Any inflammation causes redness, pain, swelling and warming of the affected area.
+The characteristic symptom of an autoimmune disease is inflammation, which causes redness, pain, swelling and warming of the affected area.

 Autoantibodies are antibodies produced by the body against itself, while inflammatory markers are those molecules that are usually present in inflammation processes and can therefore be used to predict the risk of autoimmune disease.